Radiological Technology

 radiation therapy quality control 3 people

-Radiological technologist specializing in radiotherapy 8 persons Japanese Society for Radiation Oncology
+Radiological technologist specializing in radiotherapy 8 persons Japan Radiation Oncology Technologist Certification Board

-Screening mammography certified radiological technologist 12 people Japanese Association for Breast Cancer Screening
+Screening mammography certified radiological technologist 14 people The Japan Central Organization on Quality Assurance of Breast Cancer Screening

-Lung Cancer CT Screening Certified Technician 4 people Japan CT Screening Society
+Lung Cancer CT Screening Certified Technician 3 people Lung Cancer CT Screening Certification Organization

-Magnetic Resonance (MR) Certified Technician 3 people Japanese Society for Magnetic Resonance in Medicine
+Certified Magnetic Resonance Technician 3 people Japanese Society for Magnetic Resonance in Medicine

-Report Confirmation Manager Qualified Technician 2 people Japan Hospital Management Organization
+Report Confirmation Manager Qualified Technician Five people Japan Hospital Management Organization

-<Technical Department 1> General radiography, TV, CT, MRI
+<Technical Department 1> General radiography, TV, CT, MRI, emergency

 general photography